By Guest Blogger Suzy Fielders

 Another great area in Winston-Salem is on Reynolda Road between Reynolda Village and Graylyn.

 Reynolda Village and Gardens has so many don’t miss things to do.
 The gardens and pathways are perfect nature spots.
 We love the waterfall!
 There are so many places to enjoy a family picnic too.
 Forgot to pack the picnic basket?
 Don’t worry there are some amazing restaurants in Reynolda Village.
-Penny Path Café & Crepe Shop has amazing crepes, Village Tavern has a top notch menu, and Silo Bistro & Bar’s outdoor seating and sandwiches are so good!
+Penny Path Café & Crepe Shop has amazing crepes and Village Tavern has a top notch menu.

 Graylyn is a great place to go if you want to do a special day out.
 Their grounds are beautiful to walk through, and eating brunch or lunch here is delicious!